rroessler/cpp.aster/README.md

 # Aster - Fast C++ Globbing

 Aster is an efficient, compact and robust cross-platform C++ [globbing](<https://en.wikipedia.org/wiki/Glob_(programming)>) library.
-This library provides a fast baseline globbing function and a walker for traversing the file-system.
+This library provides a fast baseline globbing function and an optimized walker for traversing the file-system through globs.

 ## Installation